HIVE Blockchain Technologies Ltd. (CVE:HIVE) Senior Officer Darcy Glenn Daubaras Sells 3,000 Shares

-HIVE Blockchain Technologies Ltd. (CVE:HIVE) Senior Officer Darcy Glenn Daubaras sold 3,000 shares of the business’s stock in a transaction dated Monday, April 12th.
-The shares were sold at an average price of C$5.19, for a total transaction of C$15,570.00.
-Following the transaction, the insider now directly owns 172,000 shares in the company, valued at approximately C$892,680.
+HIVE Blockchain Technologies Ltd. (CVE:HIVE) Senior Officer Darcy Glenn Daubaras sold 3,000 shares of the business’s stock in a transaction on Thursday, April 15th.
+The stock was sold at an average price of C$4.65, for a total value of C$13,950.00.
+Following the completion of the transaction, the insider now owns 163,000 shares of the company’s stock, valued at approximately C$757,950.

 Darcy Glenn Daubaras also recently made the following trade(s):